Geoffrey de Neville (died 1225): Life

 Neville was a younger son of Alan de Neville and a daughter of the lord of Pont Audemer.
 Neville is first mentioned when King John of England gave him lands in 1204.
 In 1207, Geoffrey served briefly as a steward of the Household, before he was appointed the King's Chamberlain.
 He served in 1207 for a short time as Sheriff of Wiltshire and in 1210 he was sent with reinforcements to the Angevin County of Poitou.
 In 1213, King John sent him as an envoy to Count Raymond VI of Toulouse and King Peter II of Aragón.
 In 1214 he tried to get the nobles of Poitou to support the campaign of King John.
 In gratitude for his loyalty, the king gave him some possessions of dispossessed members of the baronial opposition in England.
 In July and August 1214 Neville served as Seneschal of Gascony and in July and August 1215, as Seneschal of Poitou.
 Both offices he had to hand over to Reginald de Pontibus.

-During the First Barons' War he was until 1 October 1215, in the entourage of the king, who gave Neville the Governorship of Scarborough Castle on that day, receiving funds from the king to strengthen the fortifications of the castle.
-In the winter of 1215-1216 he defended York Castle and York against the troops of the baronial opposition.
+During the First Barons' War Neville was until 1 October 1215, in the entourage of the king, who gave Neville the Governorship of Scarborough Castle on that day, receiving funds from the king to strengthen the fortifications of the castle.
+In the winter of 1215–1216 he defended York Castle and York against the troops of the baronial opposition.
 In early 1216, Neville was appointed Sheriff of Yorkshire, which he remained until 1223.
 Unlike many other barons, he remained a loyal supporter of the king until the death of King John in October 1216.